ix-silverstripe-modules/events/README.md

 		extensions:
 			- 'EventPageExtension'

 A new tab in the CMS will allow you to control the display of the calendar.
+Be sure to include the template in your template file.
+	<% include CalendarSidebar %>